 The Arsenal of Democracy

 Here in Detroit, making things is what we do.
-And we proved it at Willow Run in 1940, with a World War looming on the horizon…
+And we proved it at Willow Run during World War II…

-In the fall of that year, William Knudsen, formerly of General Motors and appointed by Franklin Roosevelt to oversee the nation’s conversion to war production, convened a meeting in Detroit to mobilize automakers and suppliers.
+In the fall of 1940, William Knudsen, President of General Motors, and appointed by Franklin Roosevelt to oversee the nation’s conversion to war production, convened a meeting in Detroit to mobilize automakers and suppliers.

 It was clear to all that only Detroit had the capability and expertise necessary to manufacture the vast quantities of precision equipment needed for war.